fixate/keystone-express-sitemap/README.md

 > Dynamic sitemap generation for applications built on KeystoneJS

+## Fixate CHANGELOG

+* Allow route to be different from list by adding a map to options

 ## Introduction

 keystone-sitemap allows you to set up your [KeystoneJS](http://keystonejs.com/) app to return a dynamic sitemap.xml file that is aware of all database-driven content within your site.